 Amanda earned a Bachelor of Science degree in elementary education through Cedar Crest College, as well as a K-12 Special Education Certification.
-She is currently completing a master’s degree in educational administration through Scranton University.
+She completed her master’s degree in Educational Leadership through Scranton University.

 Amanda began her career right here at Seven Generations!
-She helped the school open its doors back in 2009 and worked as the second grade inclusion teacher for six years.
-She then worked as the lead teacher for the K-3 gifted program at Southern Lehigh School District until she was called back to Seven Gen to work as our Assistant Principal.
+She helped the school open its doors back in 2009 and worked as the second-grade inclusion teacher for six years.
+She then worked as the elementary teacher for the K-3 gifted program at Southern Lehigh School District until she was called back to SGCS to work as the Assistant Principal.

 When she is not at school or studying at home, Amanda loves to be outdoors.
-She and her family enjoy hiking, riding road bicycles, paddle boarding, kayaking, and swimming.
-When she’s at home she enjoys snuggling her dog Reilly and reading a good book (She love series like Harry Potter, Percy Jackson, The Hunger Games, and more).
-She is also a devoted foodie who loves to cook fun new recipes and go to great local restaurants.
-She enjoys exploring the Lehigh Valley, and is always looking for great festivals and events.
+She and her family enjoy hiking, riding road bicycles, paddleboarding, kayaking, and swimming.
+When she’s at home she enjoys landscaping and reading a good book.
+She is a devoted foodie who loves to cook fun new recipes and go to great local restaurants.
+She enjoys exploring the Lehigh Valley and is always looking for great festivals and events.
 Contact Mrs. Cossman at firstname.lastname@example.org.

 What is it like to teach at Seven Generations?